Greenwich Village townhouse explosion: Investigation

-On the morning of March 10, Oughton's mutilated and dismembered remains were uncovered; she had been shot through with the roofing nails intended to be packed with the bombs as shrapnel.
+On the morning of March 10, Oughton's dismembered remains were uncovered; she had been shot through with the roofing nails intended to be packed with the bombs as shrapnel.
 That evening, police found the actual bomb she and Robbins had been building, a basketball-sized globe of blasting caps and dynamite.
 Seedman told the media later it was the largest explosive device ever seen in Manhattan; had it detonated it would likely have destroyed the entire block.

 With the possibility of other unexploded bombs remaining in the ruins, police evacuated the rest of the block and called in the bomb squad.
 Searchers discovered a 1916 37-mm anti-tank shell.
 In the following days, they searched the rubble brick-by-brick and uncovered 57 sticks of dynamite, four 12 in pipe bombs packed with dynamite, and 30 blasting caps.
 The pipe bombs and several eight-stick packages of dynamite had fuses already attached.
 They also found timing devices rigged from alarm clocks, more maps of the tunnel network underneath Columbia, and SDS literature.
 Police and firefighters in the neighborhood were immediately cautioned not to use their radios for fear they might inadvertently trigger a remote fuse.
 Investigators described the building as a "bomb factory" and said the bombmakers were evidently wrapping dynamite in tape with nails embedded to act as shrapnel at the time of the explosion.
 By March 13, Seedman confirmed to the media that "[t]he people in the house were obviously putting together the component parts of a bomb and they did something wrong."

 The search for bodies continued for nine days after the explosion, and at Seedman's suggestion Wilkerson's parents made a televised appeal to their missing daughter to avoid needlessly risking the lives of searchers.
 They asked her to "let us know how many more people, if any, are still left in the ruins of our home", saying "more lives would be needlessly lost and only you have the key".
 Wilkerson did not respond to the appeals.
 Fingerprint records were required to identify the dismembered remains of Gold, a leader of the Columbia University protests of 1968, and Oughton, the organizer of the 1969 SDS national convention.
 Rumors circulated among leftists that the third body was that of Robbins, a leader of the 1968 Kent State University student rebellion and a founder of the Weathermen, who would be indicted the following month along with 11 others for organizing and inciting riots during the Days of Rage.